Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Non-simply connected examples

 We finally note that all the spaces $M_d$ are orientable because $\mathbb{Z}_2\times \mathbb{Z}_d<\spin{8}$ is a subgroup of the identity component of the diffeomorphism group of $\sph^7\times \sph^7$.
 Since the $M_d$ have non-trivial fundamental group, they cannot admit a metric of positive sectional curvature by Synge's theorem. \end{proof}

 We can now prove the corresponding result for quotients of $\sph^6\times \sph^7$.

-\begin{theorem} For any positive integer $d$, there is an $\RP^6$-bundle over $L_d$ whose total space $N_d$ admits a metric of $\Ric_2>0$ and has fundamental group $\pi_1(N_d)\cong\mathbb Z_2\times\mathbb Z_d$.
+\begin{theorem} For any positive integer $d$, there is an $\RP^6$-bundle over $L^7_d$ whose total space $N_d$ admits a metric of $\Ric_2>0$ and has fundamental group $\pi_1(N_d)\cong\mathbb Z_2\times\mathbb Z_d$.
 When $d=1,2$ one can take this bundle to be trivial so that $\RP^6\times \sph^7$ and $\RP^6 \times \RP^7$ admit a metric of $\Ric_2>0$.
 None of the spaces $N_d$ can admit a metric of $\sec > 0$. \end{theorem}

-\begin{proof} From Proposition~\ref{prop:maxtorus} we know that the circle \eqref{eq:free_circle} from the proof of Theorem~\ref{thm:rp7} lies in $\spin{7}$.
+\begin{proof} From Proposition~\ref{prop:maxtorus} we know that the circle in Equation~\eqref{eq:free_circle} from the proof of Theorem~\ref{thm:rp7} lies in $\spin{7}$.
 In particular, for each positive integer $d$, the subaction by $\mathbb{Z}_d$ on $\sph^6\times \sph^7$ is by isometries and preserves orientation.